 In addition, another helpful tip to make learning this soft skill a little bit easier is to use your downtime wisely.
 If you find yourself with a few moments to spare, take the time to review your to-do list and see if you can connect tasks together that you hadn’t considered earlier.

 Learn Additional Conflict Resolution Techniques

 As a nurse, one of the tougher aspects of the job is to navigate all the different personalities in a hospital or healthcare facility.
 Different personalities arise between coworkers, patients, and their families.
 Each one of these different personalities require careful navigation, to ensure that everyone gets along.
 To ensure that everyone gets along, you need good conflict resolution skills for when tensions arise.

 Conflicts naturally arise in the stressful environment of the healthcare industry – which means tensions will undoubtedly rise between coworkers.
 Not only do tensions rise between coworkers, but in some cases patients and their families will create some of the stressors nurses are exposed to.
 Conflict resolution techniques will ensure that you can deal with difficult patients, their families, and your co-workers.

 Learning soft skills is crucial to setting yourself apart from others in the professional nursing workforce.
 With a few changes in your daily routine and a little bit of motivation, you can stand out amongst your nursing peers.
 Placing a focus on developing your soft skills will help ensure that you become a more well-rounded professional and provide the best care to your patients as possible.

-Ryan Bucci is a Content Strategist with HospitalCareers.
+Guest Post: Ryan Bucci is a Content Strategist with HospitalCareers.
 HospitalCareers is a leading recruitment platform for hospital and healthcare job seekers with over 25,000+ hospital jobs, career advice, and career insights.